ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

 - Discriminator of this device is:  3840
 - Setup code of this device is:  20202021

+13. Open a third bash window and run ssh (in the same way as described in step 8).
-2. First, fetch and store the current Active Operational Dataset from the OpenThread Border Router (OTBR).
+14. First, fetch and store the current Active Operational Dataset from the OpenThread Border Router (OTBR).
 In this example the OTBR is running on Docker, so we have to enter the following:

         sudo docker exec -it otbr sh -c "sudo ot-ctl dataset active -x"

 Note: we will need the hex number later.
 For example, copy it into notpad.

-3. get the PAN-ID of your thread network:
+15. get the PAN-ID of your thread network:

         sudo docker exec -it otbr sh -c "sudo ot-ctl dataset extpanid"

 Note: we will need this info later.
 Note it somewhere.

-4. start Matter Controller again by entering:

-        chip-device-ctrl

-5. Press button 4 on nRF52840DK. (this starts Bluetooth LE advertising on Matter Accessory device.
-The Advertising will be done for approximately 15 minutes!)
+16. Press button 4 on nRF52840DK. (this starts Bluetooth LE advertising on Matter Accessory device.
+The Advertising will be done for approximately 15 minutes!).
+Check the UART log for advertising started message.

-6. Connecting via BLE:
+17. In the bash window that runs the Matter controller (prompt "chip-device-ctrl >" is shown) enter the following to connect via BLE:

         connect -ble 3840 20202021 1

 Note: You can use the command "ble-scan" to check if the Matter Accessory is still advertising.
 If advertising has stop, repeat step 4.

-7. The statement "Secure Session to Device Established" has to be shown in UART log.
+18. The statement "Secure Session to Device Established" has to be shown in UART log.

-8. Adding Thread network:
+19. Adding Thread network.
+In the Matter Controller execute the following command with your own HEX-DATASET:

         zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset=hex:"USE YOUR HEX-DATASET HERE" breadcrumb=0 timeoutMs=3000

 Note: replace the string **"USE YOUR HEX-DATASET HERE"** in above command by the active operational dataset you read in step 1.

-9. Enable Thread network:
+20. Now, enable Thread network in Matter Controller:

         zcl NetworkCommissioning EnableNetwork 1 0 0 networkID=hex:"USE YOUR EXTPAN-ID HERE" breadcrumb=0 timeoutMs=3000

 Note: replace the string **"USE YOUR EXTPAN-ID HERE"** in above command by the extended PAN-Id you read in step 2.

-10. The BLE connection is no longer needed.
-You can close it with following command:
+20. The BLE connection is no longer needed.
+You can close it with following command in Matter Controller:

        close-ble

-11. on the UART log terminal enter following command to check if the Matter Accessory is part of the Thread network.
+21. on the UART log terminal enter following command to check if the Matter Accessory is part of the Thread network.
 It should be in the state "child".

+       ot state

 ## Control Application ZCL Clusters
-Execute the following command to toggle the LED state:
+22. Execute the following command to toggle the LED state:

        chip-device-ctrl > zcl OnOff Toggle 1234 1 0

-You get some details about the OnOff cluster by entering following command:
+23. You get some details about the OnOff cluster by entering following command:

        chip-device-ctrl > zcl ?
 OnOff

 ## Read Basic Information out of Matter Accessory
-Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
+24. Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
 Use zclread command to read those values from the device:

        chip-device-ctrl > zclread Basic VendorName 1234 1 0
        chip-device-ctrl > zclread Basic ProductName 1234 1 0
        chip-device-ctrl > zclread Basic SoftwareVersion 1234 1 0

-Use the following command to list all available commands for Basic Cluster:
+25. Use the following command to list all available commands for Basic Cluster:

        zcl ?
 Basic